click2cloud-ashwin/Resource_Partition_APIs/README.md

 ````bigquery
 http://192.168.1.243:8080/api/v1/serviceaccounts
 ````
-#### Note: The referal yaml can like below where one can have to pass
+**Note: The referal yaml can be like below where one can have to pass**\
-####       the name of the service account in value of ‘name’ key (for example here service name is “test-service-account”)
+the name of the service account in value of `name` key (for example here service name is “test-service-account”)\
-####       the name of the namespace in value of ‘namespace’ key (for example here namespace name is “kube-system”)
+the name of the namespace in value of `namespace` key (for example here namespace name is “kube-system”)

 ````bigquery
 apiVersion: v1
 kind: ServiceAccount